hiddenwaffle/lighting/README.md

 # Lighting

-* Chrome desktop browser works best.
+* Chrome: __Updated August 2022 - sound and graphics are corrupt on the latest macOS desktop browser__
 * Firefox works OK.
 * Untested on Safari.
 * Edge lags too much to be playable.